 Benign Causes of Muscle Atrophy

-• Excessive bed rest (such as from pregnancy, surgery, or some other medical condition that requires a lot of time in bed and a restriction on day to day normal activity)
+• Excessive bed rest can result from pregnancy, surgery or some other medical condition that requires a lot of time in bed and a restriction on day to day normal activity.

 • Being in a cast or splint for extended periods

 Serious but not Always Fatal Causes of Muscle Atrophy

 • Suffering a stroke — a leading cause

 • Neurological impairment from neurological ailment

 The appearance between benign or non-ALS atrophy, and that from ALS itself, may appear similar, says Dr. Seeni.